vch-sh/personal-task-manager/README.md

 - **Filtering Tasks**:
   - By status: To Do, In Progress, Done.
   - By category.
+  - By task text: Use the search bar to filter tasks based on their text content.
 - **Sorting Tasks**:
   - By due date (default sorting).
   - By priority: High, Medium, Low.
 - **Hide Completed Tasks**:
   - Enable the "Hide completed" checkbox to hide all tasks marked as "done."

+**Scroll to Top**: A button appears when scrolling down the page, allowing users to quickly return to the top.

 **Managing Categories**: